 - 5% of the amount of the settlement secured after ten years

-As reputable Orlando workers’ compensation lawyers, we abide by the provisions mandated by the Workers’ Compensation Act.
-Our Orlando workers’ compensation lawyers and legal team are also equipped with the skills, experience, and dedication needed to win you favorable workers’ compensation benefits.
+As reputable Orlando workers compensation attorney, we abide by the provisions mandated by the Workers’ Compensation Act.
+Our Orlando workers compensation attorney and legal team are also equipped with the skills, experience, and dedication needed to win you favorable workers’ compensation benefits.
 Call us at 954-833-5226 to discuss your work-related accident.

 What Should I Do If My Workers Compensation Claim Is Denied?